saxond/bill/README.md

 Be sure to add dependencies and add the web components.
 I called the artifact server, downloaded it, then unziped it:

     unzip ~/Downloads/server.zip

+I copied the contacts data from the React project into the java project and added some code to load it into a repository.